 The definition of SAASM is Selective Availability/Anti-Spoofing Module.
 The PTS-SAASM is a state of the art frequency instrument offering a wide range of features and time and frequency outputs accurate to < 40ns rms to UTC (USNO) and 1x10-12 respectively.

 This frequency standard offers a full suite of low phase noise outputs including: IRIG B, Have Quick, 10MHz, 1PPS, serial time navigation messages and provides a complete Network Time Server using NTP (Network Time Protocol).
 The built-in web browser provides status information about the GPS system, monitoring of internal time errors and user access to a number of alarm thresholds.
 Both single and dual redundant models are available for the PTS-SAASM.

 The PTS-SAASM is used as a part of many time and frequency systems Brandywine makes for military customers.
 In our November 2010 newsletter, Brandywine shares how they created a large time and frequency master clock system for a customer using the PTS-SAASM.
 Click here to go to our November Newsletter.

-- GSP disciplined atomic clock
+- GPS disciplined atomic clock

 - Network time server